7 min read

 The Assumptions

-The utopian ideal described above relies on several huge assumptions to be eternally and irrefutably true.
+The utopian ideal of smart devices and services relies on a series of critical assumptions to be eternally, irrefutably true.

 • Corporations are benevolent.